YasheerahYaqoot/acm_project/README.md

 - Team Members: [Muhammad Ahsan Mustafa], [Yasheerah Yaqoot], [Maria Makarova]
 - Final Presentation: [Link to Presentation]

+Objectives:
+This project has two key aspects:
+- Sliding Mode Control for a quadcopter
+- Model Predictive Control for the ground locomotion of a Multi-Limb Morphogenetic UAV 'MorphoGear'

 ---

 ## Table of Contents